N.B. Some links in this article are affiliate links, and I may receive a commission for purchases made at no extra cost to you.

 This being the case, there are lots of people who visit Cyprus every year who could use a VPN service that offers IP addresses there to keep online browsing secure, especially in public places, and also to access websites that might be geo-restricted.

-Thankfully, there are a couple of free VPN services here that do have servers in Cyprus, though they do have limitations, whether with data use or privacy.
-However, I’ll run though the main free VPN options I could find for Cyprus – PrivateVPN, Tunnelbear Free and UrbanVPN – before moving onto some unlimited, Premium VPN options that you’ll realistically need for longer term stays on the island.
+Thankfully, there are a couple of free VPN services here that do have servers in Cyprus, though your options are very limited, whether with data use or privacy.
+However, I’ll run though the main free VPN options I could find for Cyprus.

 Free Option #1 – PrivateVPN 7 Day Trial

 I’ve updated this post to include this, it’s a good option to at least try out a fully legit, unlimited VPN with a server in Cyprus for free.
+In fact, it’s really the ONLY option I could find where you can really use a proper VPN with unlimited data with a Cyprus server without paying anything upfront, even if it’s only for 7 days.

 PrivateVPN are a Swedish based provider who’s main focus is on their Premium version, but they do offer a limited free trial of their product: